playframework/playframework/documentation/manual/working/scalaGuide/advanced/routing/ScalaRequestBinders.md

 The `age` parameter will automatically be retrieved using parameters extracted from the query string e.g. `/age?from=1&to=10`

 You can provide an implementation of [`QueryStringBindable[A]`](api/scala/play/api/mvc/QueryStringBindable.html) for any type A you want to be able to bind directly from the request query string.
-Similar to [`PathBindable`](api/scala/play/api/mvc/PathBindable.html), it defines abstract methods `bind` and `unbind`.
+Similar to [`PathBindable`](api/scala/play/api/mvc/PathBindable.html), it defines abstract methods `bindQuery` and `unbindQuery`.

 For a class definition: